 1. With a defined audience, choose your survey’s questions

-Don’t collect data for data’s sake.
-Your employees may get annoyed (and understandably so) if they have to fill in too many questions.
+Don’t collect data for the sake of it.
+Your employees may get annoyed (and understandably so) if they have to answer too many questions.
 It’s best to be thoughtful and selective with the questions you include.

 If in doubt, look into best-practice questions.